StarpTech/ghconfig/README.md

 ## Help

-Ensure that your personal access token is accessible in your environment with `GITHUB_TOKEN`.
+Ensure that your personal access token is exported as `GITHUB_TOKEN`.

 ```
 ghconfig --help